crothman0582/crothman/README.md

 - 👋 Hi, I’m @crothman0582
-- 👀 I’m interested in automation working with Jenkins
+- 👀 I’m interested in automation working with Ansible
-- 🌱 I’m currently learning Jenkins
+- 🌱 I’m currently learning Ansible
-- 💞️ I’m looking to collaborate on automation with Jenkins
+- 💞️ I’m looking to collaborate on automation with Ansible
 - 📫 How to reach me at the moment, i'll add my email once I get comfortable on Github.

 <!---